siddhirajpantoji/nodejs-tutorial/docs/Basics/data-types.md

 There are eight basic data types in JavaScript.
 Here, we'll cover them in general and in the next chapters we'll talk about each of them in detail.

 We can put any type in a variable.
 For example, a variable can at one moment be a string and then store a number:
+This is a basic Introduction to get you started

 ```js
 // no error